Recovery Rebate, Employee Retention Credit

 Christina at Unsplash@wocintechchat.com

-As a result of the Coronavirus or COVID-19 crisis of 2020, the following taxpayer and employer/employee credits have been established.
-Claim these credits on your 2020 Tax Return if you are entitled to them by law.
+As a result of the Coronavirus or COVID-19 Pandemic of 2020, the following taxpayer and employer/employee credits have been established.
+Claim these credits on your 2020 Tax Return and/or 2021 Tax Return if you are entitled to them by law.

 Recovery Rebate Credit